Health Behavior and Tobacco Research Lab

 The Health Behavior and Tobacco Research Lab includes a variety of ongoing studies.
 You can read about each study below:

-Study Details: In this study, you will be asked to complete 3 tasks online (Brainstorming, Sorting, and Rating described below).
-Also, you will be asked to fill out questions about yourself and your use of menthol cigarettes and other tobacco products.
-You will need to have a computer or mobile device to access the study information and you must be over the age of 18 to participate.
+Study Details: In this research study, you will be asked to complete 3 tasks online (Parts 1-3 described below).
+You will be asked to fill out questions about yourself and describe various transportation and social-structural factors that either prevent African American and Black community members to access cancer screening services in St. Francis County, Arkansas.
+You will need to have a computer to access the study information.

 Brainstorming will be conducted first.
-Sorting and Rating will be conducted together approximately one month after Brainstorming has been completed.
-We will contact you approximately one month after completing Brainstorming to complete Sorting and Rating.
-If Brainstorming has been completed when you enroll in the study, you may be asked to only complete Sorting and Rating.
-Brainstorming will take approximately 15-20 minutes to complete.
-Sorting will take approximately 30-45 minutes to complete.
-Rating will take approximately 20-30 minutes to complete.
+Sorting and Rating will be conducted together approximately two to three weeks after Brainstorming has been completed.
+We will contact you after completing Brainstorming to complete the Sorting and Rating tasks.
+If Brainstorming has been completed when you enroll in the study, you may be asked to only complete the participant questions and the Sorting and Rating tasks.
+Brainstorming will take approximately 20 minutes to complete.
+Sorting will take approximately 30-45 minutes to complete and Rating will take approximately 20-30 minutes to complete.
+Depending on your circumstances, these tasks may take a little more or less time for you to complete.

-Confidentiality: We will not tell anyone the answers you give us; however, information from the study may be included in a research presentation or papers, but the responses will never be linked to you.
+Confidentiality: We will not tell anyone the answers you give us; however, information from the study may be included in research presentations or papers.
+Your responses may also help us to develop strategies to eliminate barriers in St. Francis County that prevent African American and Black community members from accessing cancer screening services.
+The responses will never be linked to you.

 Click to complete screening questions